publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch19A/m__us_usc_t2_s831.md

         (1) __Summary of evaluations__

-            The Office of Technology Assessment shall ensure that all nominees receive a detailed summary of any evaluation conducted of such nominee under subsection (c) of this section.
+            The Office of Technology Assessment shall ensure that all nominees receive a detailed summary of any evaluation conducted of such nominee under subsection (c).

         (2) __Summary of competitiveness strategy__